lucasfcosta/blog/_posts/2022-10-04-distorting-scrum.md

 In any case, here are a few extra tips for weaponizing useless metrics like velocity:

 1. Make sure you complain about it frequently — that way, you'll guarantee maximum pressure.
 2. Show burndown charts to the budget people, especially if they remain flat or show bad results — these charts are a great way to justify any decisions you already want to make.
-That's because burndown charts are not anchored to any other metrics
+That's because burndown charts are not anchored to any other metrics.
 3. Don't ever perform qualitative assessments — if you talk to your team, you may realize you're doing everything wrong, preventing you from being creative and fulfilled in your product dictatorship role.

 <br>